 Arkaba’s own conservation management programs offer interested guests the chance to learn of the challenges that Australia faces in conserving its unique and diverse environment.

 This is a four-day walk for groups of up to ten walkers.
 Departing from Wilpena Pound on day one, you’ll be escorted by one or more of Arkaba’s field guides, whose passion is in opening up the secrets of the country and reconnecting you with the bush.

 The accommodation has been designed to expose you to the surrounding country; Arkaba’s signature ‘star beds’ offer you the chance to lie out under the night skies (or within sheltered bush huts).
 Arkaba’s incredible topography presents spectacular panoramas of Wilpena Pound and the Elder Range, particularly in the evening as the ranges glow with the rich red light of sunset.
 While spending your days immersing yourself in the stories, both natural and human, of this region, the ‘Wild Bush Luxury’ touches (hot showers, a cold drink, canapés, comfy swags and hot water bottles) appear on arrival in camp in late afternoon.
 Evenings are spent around the campfire, indulging in a three-course camp dinner, with a selection of fine South Australian wines, before retiring to your deluxe swag for a well-earned rest and the sounds of the bush all around you.

 The final night is spent in the comfort of Arkaba’s beautifully renovated 1850’s homestead, a member of Luxury Lodges of Australia.

-Day One: Wilpena Pound Resort to Black’s Gap Camp
+Day One: Arkaba Homestead to Black’s Gap Camp

-Set off on foot through the basin of Wilpena Pound before walking onto Arkaba’s private wildlife conservancy from the edge of the Pound and descending to Black Gap’s Camp.
+Traverse the basin of Wilpena Pound before crossing onto Arkaba’s private conservancy and descend to Blacks Gap Signature Swag Camp.